Whether you are new to Durham University, or are one of our current or former students, we welcome you to our postgraduate pages.

 Interdisciplinary and Collaborative Research

 Our research encompasses all the traditional areas of Modern Languages and Cultures, as well as a number of less orthodox topics.
 Unlike many UK universities, we offer expertise ranging from medieval manuscripts to the modern media, including film and photography.
 What connects these is an over-arching interest in the relationship between the textual, the historical and the visual.
 Moreover, an exciting culture of interdisciplinary and collaborative research has taken shape in the School over the past few years.
-This has been fostered in particular by the creation of three major research centres: the Centre for Medieval and Renaissance Studies (CMRS) and the Durham Centre for Advanced Photography Studies (DCAPS).
+This has been fostered in particular by the creation of four major research centres: the Institute for Medieval and Early Modern Studies (IMEMS), the Centre for Intercultural Mediation (CIM), the Centre for Visual Arts and Cultures (CVAC) and the Centre for Humanities Innovation (CHI).
 These Centres provide a home to many of our postgraduates and allow for progression from taught MAs to doctoral work with specialist supervisors.
-The research centres attract major academics to Durham to supplement our regular research seminar series.
+The Research Centres attract major academics to Durham to supplement our regular research seminar series.
 Similarly, our researchers are in great demand for seminars at other universities, institutes and international conferences, and as a graduate student, you will be encouraged to present your own findings both at home and abroad.
 Finally, you will discover that our successful postgraduates are in high demand, with the majority finding employment right away, either in universities or in the culture industries (media, publishing, teaching etc.).

 How to apply